Have you ever done a “couch potato workout”? Sure, it seems like an oxymoron. But it does exist.

 - Place the top of your ankle on the couch’s edge, and bend your left leg down.
 Raise yourself back up to finish one rep.

-- Halfway through, lunge with
+- Halfway through, lunge with the left leg and bend with the right.

 5. Couch Dips